Kansas City

 Cerebral palsy cannot be cured, but treatment can help reduce a person’s symptoms.
 Medications to loosen up muscles may be prescribed, and surgeries may be able to remedy irregular bone positioning and alignment or address high muscle tone by cutting nerve fibers.

-Therapies may also be used to help a person adapt to the symptoms of cerebral palsy:
+Therapies may also be used to help a person adapt to the symptoms of cerebral palsy, such as:

 • Speech and language therapy to help with problems related to language, speech, communication, eating, swallowing, and the like.